Carlos Ramirez-Rosa: Democratic committeeman

 Ramirez-Rosa served as 35th Ward Democratic Committeeman from 2016 to 2020.
 In 2019, he supported Anthony Joel Quezada to replace him as Democratic Committeeman in the March 2020 primary election.
-In 2022, upon Quezada’s election to the Cook County Board of Commissioners, Ramirez-Rosa was appointed to serve the remainder of Quezada’s term as 35th Ward Democratic Committeeman.
+In 2022, upon Quezada's election to the Cook County Board of Commissioners, Ramirez-Rosa was appointed to serve the remainder of Quezada's term as 35th Ward Democratic Committeeman.

+In March 2024, Ramirez-Rosa was elected to a full term as 35th Ward Democratic Committeeperson and also serves as sergeant-at-arms of the Cook County Democratic Party, an officer position on the party's executive committee.

+In May 2025, Jessica Vasquez, who previously served as Ramirez-Rosa's chief of staff, was selected by local Democratic leaders to fill the Cook County Board of Commissioners vacancy created when County Commissioner Anthony Quezada was appointed to Ramirez-Rosa's vacancy on the Chicago City Council.
+As Democratic committeeperson for the 35th Ward, Ramirez-Rosa was tasked with convening and presiding over the selection meeting, which included public participation and input from community members and local organizations before the appointment decision was finalized.

 Campaigns for higher office

 Daniel Biss's selected Ramirez-Rosa as his running mate in the 2018 Illinois gubernatorial election on August 31, 2017.
 Only six days later Biss dropped him from the ticket after his ally Brad Schneider rescinded his endorsement due to Ramirez-Rosa's support of the BDS Movement, which seeks to impose comprehensive boycotts of Israel until it ends its human rights violations against the Palestinians.

 After Luis Gutiérrez announced his retirement from Congress, Ramirez-Rosa announced his candidacy for Gutiérrez's seat, Illinois's 4th congressional district.
 Ramirez-Rosa withdrew on January 9, 2018, and endorsed Jesus "Chuy" Garcia that same day, citing his desire to not split the progressive vote in the Democratic primary.